 Size adjustable to circumstances

-Starting from their first collaboration in 2012, Arion de Munck and Mark Ridder are working together under the name Kleurbleur to develop, produce, and install artworks, projects, and exhibitions.
-Each project with their own unique challenge but always working in between the crossroads where spatial-, experience-, light- and interaction design intersect with music, video mapping and graphic design.
-They worked with multiple festivals, museums, cultural institutions, Dutch television and company’s like Nissan, G-Shock and Vice.
+Artist collective Kleurbleur creates visual presence in the broadest meaning of the word ranging from theater and dance performance to exhibitions and company events.
+Starting in 2012, Kleurbleur develops, produces, and installs artworks, projects, and exhibitions.
+Each project has its own unique challenge but the artists are always working on the crossroads of spatial-, light- and interaction design intersecting with music, video-mapping and graphic design.
+They worked for multiple festivals, museums, cultural institutions, Dutch television and companies like Nissan, G-Shock and Vice.